What are the tell-tale signs of unresolved Trauma?

 What’s the benefit of using “Somatic Practice” to release Trauma?

-That’s why it’s so important to work with trauma, as much with as within the body!
-Somatic Practice works with the body, in the body.
-Trauma is stored in the cells as tensions or physical sensations, and the emotions that go with trauma are also stored in the body!
 So, being mindful of sensations, breath, emotions, and the accompanying thinking while talking about something traumatic, like an accident, abuse, or whatever the traumatic event was, which Somatic Practice does, will discharge the trauma.

-Then we find together ways and tools for you to release tensions and let go of the blocked energy in your body.
-This allows harmony and whole well-being.
+Then, we will find ways and tools together for you to release tensions and let go of the blocked energy in your body.
+This allows harmony and an all-over whole well-being.
 The breathing becomes more spacious, and joy and a new sense of lightness in your life are engendered or emerge.
-We can do this in person with touch or online, with intentional distant touch, or just with the attention on the physical, bodily places we work with.

 Why can’t I just relax and get it done for me?